doc4d/4d-web-studio/docs/getting-started/configuration.md

 - FireFox

 The recommended resolution is 1920x1080.
-## Enabling access to the web studio
+## Enabling access to 4D Web Studio

 By default, access to the web studio is not granted.
 You need to enable access to it on the project database level and on the `WebAdmin` web server level.